ryanhemphill/set-color.js/README.md

 # set-color.js

 ### Description
-This tool can accept color expressed in all web formats (rgb, rgba, hex, hsl, hsla) in a variety of formats (array, object, string/css expression) and perform conversions to other formats.
+This tool converts color expressed in all web formats (rgb, rgba, hex, hsl, hsla) in a variety of formats (array, object, string/css expression) and perform conversions to other formats.
 Performs autodetection of incoming formats.

 ### Requirements:
 None.
 Plugin is agnostic, no supporting javascript libraries required.